Properties and Estates

-The holdings of the Duchy of Lancaster are administered in six separate units known as Surveys.
+The holdings of the Duchy of Lancaster are administered in eight separate units, known as Surveys.

-In addition to its rural assets, the Duchy owns a number of retail and business properties in various cities.
+In addition to its rural assets, the Duchy owns a number of retail, commercial/industrial and business properties.
 Together these form the Urban Survey.
 While rural holdings form the majority of the estate in terms of value and area, the commercial assets, particularly those in valuable locations such as central London, make the major contribution to the income of the Duchy.